Markets rally on Powell comments, China boosted by duty cut

 "If the data doesn't play ball, then further tightening should be expected.
 Thus, upcoming key market data releases (inflation and labour market) are likely to set the tone for markets over coming months."

+Analysts said the focus on data meant this week's inflation and jobs figures take on even more significance.

-The remarks sent US stocks lower initially before they bounced to end Friday on a positive note.
+The remarks sent US stocks lower initially before they bounced back to end Friday on a positive note.

-And Asia followed suit Monday, with Tokyo, Hong Kong, Shanghai, Sydney, Singapore, Seoul, Taipei, Jakarta and Wellington all enjoying a strong start to the week.
+And Asia followed suit Monday, with Tokyo, Hong Kong, Shanghai, Sydney, Singapore, Seoul, Taipei, Mumbai, Bangkok, Jakarta and Wellington all enjoying a strong start to the week.

+Paris and Frankfurt both rose in the morning.
+London was closed for a holiday.

-Shanghai and Hong Kong soared at the open following China's decision to slash the tax paid on stock trades for the first time since 2008 as authorities battle to support the world's second-largest economy.
+Shanghai was boosted by China's decision to slash the tax paid on stock trades for the first time since 2008 as authorities battle to support the world's second-largest economy.

 The Ministry of Finance and its State Taxation Administration said in a joint statement the move was designed to "invigorate the capital market and boost investor confidence".